I am a mother, a metalhead, a goth girl, and lover of all darkness. I'm also a writer, a cake artist, and a general weirdo.

 I feel like in closing I need to reiterate the importance of crumb coating.
 It really makes a difference in whether your cakes look like a professional decorated them or whether an amateur with a spatula took hold of your kitchen.

 It also doesn't matter if you're using buttercream or ganache, either.
-Both finished need a good crumb coat in order to have a flawless finish.
+Both finishes need a good crumb coat in order to have a flawless finish.
 Happy baking folks, and rock on!